LIS

 2. Eligible individuals shall have free choice of the providers of other services under the plan.

-I. The state assures that providers of substance use case management service do not exercise the agency's authority to authorize or deny the provision of other services under the plan.
+I. The state ensures that providers of substance use case management services do not exercise the agency's authority to authorize or deny the provision of other services under the plan.

-J. The state assures that substance use case management is only provided by and reimbursed to community case management providers.
+J. The state ensures that substance use case management is only provided by and reimbursed to community case management providers.

-K. The state assures that substance use case management does not include the following:
+K. The state ensures that substance use case management does not include the following:

 1. The direct delivery of an underlying medical, educational, social, or other service to which an eligible individual has been referred.